 Grab Some Popcorn: These Companies Will Pay You to Watch Movie Previews

-I know it sounds far-fetched, but it’s possible to earn extra money watching movie previews.
+We know it sounds far fetched, but it’s possible to earn extra money watching movie previews.

-In fact, if you’re really committed, you could earn $300/month or more with the tips listed below.
-Let me explain…
+In fact, if you’re really committed, you could earn $300 a month or more with the tips listed below.

 You need to watch all of the shows in a specific playlist to earn your bucks, so be prepared.
 InboxDollars lets you know how long the playlist runs before you start watching, and playlists range from a few minutes to about a half hour.

-Theaters and movie studios are interested in collecting data about the audience that attends their movie premieres.
-They want to know how many people buy tickets on opening day, what screening time is most popular and what previews are being shown.
+Theaters and movie studios want to collect data about the audience that attends their movie premieres.
+They want to know how many people buy tickets on opening day, which screening time is most popular and which previews are being shown.
 And they want independent data from third party evaluators — that’s where you come in.